Maria Butina: Accused Russian Spy Offered Sex For Job In 'Special Interest' Group, New Court Filing Alleges

 — Scott Stedman (@ScottMStedman) July 18, 2018

 In addition to offering sexual favors to another person in exchange for an unspecified job, “Butina complained about living with U.S. Person 1 and expressed disdain for continuing to cohabitate with U.S. Person 1,” the documents say.
-While Butina’s lawyers argue that the Russian graduate student has ties to the United States that would precept her from fleeing to Russia, prosecutors call those ties, namely her relationship with the person believed to be Erickson, “a duplicitous relationship.
+While Butina’s lawyers argue that the Russian graduate student has ties to the United States that would precept her from fleeing to Russia, prosecutors call those ties, namely her relationship with the person believed to be Erickson, “a duplicitous relationship.”

-But Butina did find Erickson good for at least one thing, according to the U.S. District Court for Washington D.C. filings, which say that she would “routinely” ask her boyfriend to help her cheat on her grad school homework by “answering exam questions.”
+But Butina did find Erickson good for at least one thing, according to the U.S. District Court for Washington, D.C. filings, which say that she would “routinely” ask her boyfriend to help her cheat on her grad school homework by “answering exam questions.”

 “Butina’s efforts in the United States came as a number of Republicans began rethinking the party’s traditional hostility to Russia, forming new bonds with Putin’s government around conservative social views on religion and same-sex marriage,” according to The Washington Post.
 “That shift culminated with the November 2016 election of Trump, who had argued throughout his campaign that the United States should seek warmer relations with Russia.”